 The fundamental challenges are: –

-- Knowledge of Non-Microsoft or Legacy Microsoft systems – Most consultants or companies implementing SharePoint would have expert knowledge of SharePoint, but may not have expertise in the legacy platforms.
+Most consultants or companies implementing SharePoint would have expert knowledge of SharePoint, but may not have expertise in the legacy platforms.
 The lack of understanding of “what is out there” creates a hurdle.

-- Users set in their own way of working – Most users might have used the legacy platform long enough not to remember any other way of working.
+Most users might have used the legacy platform long enough not to remember any other way of working.
 A change can be an unwanted shock to the system.
 The French for 90 is “Quatre-vingt-dix” (four times twenty plus ten) using base 20, while a French speaker from Switzerland would say “Nonante” (9 times 10) using base 10 You may hear a similar tune when migrating from Non-Microsoft platforms to SharePoint online.

-- Correct estimation of migration effort and costs – The correct estimation of migration effort is sometimes a challenge in itself.
+The correct estimation of migration effort is sometimes a challenge in itself.

 Traditional documents management and records management has its place in certain organisations, but the majority of business users have simple requirements for document management, collaboration and so on.
 What SharePoint has done is provide users with the most used features unified with a Microsoft Office experience.
 Part of the challenge arises because many businesses are moving out of very specialised legacy systems into a more generalised system like SharePoint.
 Having spent over a decade leading large scale Enterprise migrations, I tend to see these common scenarios pop up time and time again: